 Step 2.
 Take the five minutes it takes to make sure your Pipedrive filters that you use to define campaign lists reflect that.

 Step 3.
-Set up a new Pipedrive to MailChimp sync to keep your mailing list and this exclusion filter up-to-date.
+Set up a new Pipedrive to Mailchimp automation to keep your mailing list and this exclusion filter up-to-date.

 All of the above automations (or “hacks” as some call them) are quick to set up and very affordable, compared to buying a monolithic large tool that does a little bit of everything.